Attendance & punctuality

 • If we still can’t reach you, we will come to your home address for safeguarding reasons.

-• Invite you into school to discuss the situation with our Pastoral Support Worker, or Senior Leader if absences persist.
-Family attendance will be considered and the school may put in place a Family Plan to support in this instance.
+• Invite you into school to discuss the situation with our Pastoral Support Worker, or Senior Leader.

 • Create a personalised action/support plan to address any barriers to attendance.